Hydraulic head: Hydraulic gradient

 The hydraulic gradient is a vector gradient between two or more hydraulic head measurements over the length of the flow path.
 For groundwater, it is also called the Darcy slope, since it determines the quantity of a Darcy flux or discharge.
 It also has applications in open-channel flow where it is also known as stream gradient and can be used to determine whether a reach is gaining or losing energy.

-A dimensionless hydraulic gradient can be calculated between two points with known head values as:
+The hydraulic gradient norm $i$, a dimensionless quantity (of kind length per length), can be calculated between two points with known head values as a ratio: